MikeTaylor/palaeo-carnegie/submission/annals/proof/proof-comments.md

 New paragraph for "We thank Ken Carpenter".

 **Pages 35ff**<br />
 In all the references, the URLs have been removed.
-I think this must have been a poorly calibrated automatic process, as it has left us with silly references like "Dystylosaurus reminds you to beware of taking measurements from casts.
+We think this must have been a poorly calibrated automatic process, as it has left us with silly references like "Dystylosaurus reminds you to beware of taking measurements from casts.
 Sauropod Vertebra Picture of the Week, 4 November 2019. — , archived at ", where both the original URL and the archived URL are absent, but the "archived at phrase" has remained. these URLs are crucial parts of the references, and must be reinstated.

 **Pages 35ff**<br />
 In many cases, multiple references have been concatented together into one.
 For example, the penultimate paragraph of the whole paper conjoins the references for Wedel 2009, Wedel 2019, and Wilhite 2003.

-Because of the systemic problems affecting the references, I have not yet made a serious effort at proofing them.
-When we get the next round of proofs, I will read them properly.
+Because of the systemic problems affecting the references, we have not yet made a serious effort at proofing them.
+When we get the next round of proofs, we will read them properly.